 The Statement of Revenues, Expenses, and Changes in Net Position presents the revenues earned and expenses incurred during the year.
 Activities are reported as either operating or nonoperating.
-The School's dependency on state appropriations and noncapital grants and gifts results in operating deficits since the GASB requires these captions be classified as nonoperating revenues.
+The School's dependency on state appropriations and noncapital contributions results in operating deficits since the GASB requires these captions be classified as nonoperating revenues.
 The utilization of long-lived assets, referred to as capital assets, is reflected in the financial statements as depreciation, which amortizes the cost of an asset over its expected useful life.

 Generally speaking, operating revenues are received for providing goods and services to the various customers and constituencies of the School.
 Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues and to carry out the mission of the School.
 Nonoperating revenues are revenues received for which goods and services are not provided.
-Capital appropriations, capital grants, and capital gifts are considered neither operating nor nonoperating and are reported after "Loss Before Other Revenues."
+Capital contributions and appropriations are considered neither operating nor nonoperating and are reported after "Loss Before Other Revenues."